 I thought it might be a problem with the handle assembly, so I removed the functional handle and its associated cartridge stopped at the correct place without the handle.
 The inside of the handle looks like this:

 I am sure I need to replace some component of the non-functional cartridge, but I am not sure how to even determine the make of my handle.
 I can’t find any clues to who makes this except for four numbers on the escutcheon.
 Desiring any help that anyone can provide.
+I think I should better call a plumbing contractor to fix it, as an issue like this is beyond my abilities.

 Thanks in advance.
 On another note I did replace all the caulk around the tub, which helped out nicely.
 It is always good to have at least one satisfying job to counter a frustrating one.